 These risks and opportunities will become more pronounced in the future, and new risks will emerge, as global greenhouse gas emissions continue to rise.
 However, the risks can be limited by reducing greenhouse gas emissions (mitigation) and preparing for change (adaptation).
 Adaptation is needed alongside global mitigation to plan for the risks from climate change.

-The Adaptation Committee of the Committee on Climate Change provides advice to the Government on climate change risks and opportunities for the UK through the UK Climate Change Risk Assessment, and measures progress on adaptation in England, reporting to Parliament every two years.
+The Adaptation Committee of the Climate Change Committee provides advice to the Government on climate change risks and opportunities for the UK through the UK Climate Change Risk Assessment, and measures progress on adaptation in England, reporting to Parliament every two years.

 Learn more about the risks and opportunities for the UK from climate change on this website: UK Climate Risk.